saursin/riscv-atom/docs/pages/getting-started/examples.rst

 **********
 Examples
 **********
-Atom comes with a wide range of examples programs out-of-the-box to test.
+The RISC-V Atom project consists of a wide range of examples programs out-of-the-box to test.
 These examples programs reside in `RVATOM/sw/examples` directory.

 Switch to examples directory